rodolfofrainer/banditCTF/levels/level17.md

 `echo "kSkvUpMQ7lBYyCM4GBPvCvT1BfWRy0Dx" | ncat --ssl localhost 31790 | ssh bandit17@bandit.labs.overthewire.org -p 2220`

 ***The overthewire team seems to not allow one to connect ssh on top ssh anymore, altough I'm pretty sure i was able to do this before.
-So copy the result rather than trying to pass it to the next level***
+So copy or save the result rather than trying to pass it to the next level***

+***PS- If you're saving the key as a file it should have access restrictions or it WILL NOT be accepted.
+Make sure the permissions are set to 0700***